Team Assignment - Expression and DE

-Hint: You will need to create a separate directory under your team_exercises folder for your ballgown outputs.
-You will also need to change the respective sample names and paths following the
+Hint: You will should create a separate directory under your team_exercises folder for your ballgown outputs.

-<L5> Q4.
-By referring back to the supplementary tutorial in the DE Visualization Module, can you construct a heatmap showcasing the significantly de genes?
-Try playing around with the de filter to include more/less genes in your heatmap.
-Try to determine the best cutoff for your specific dataset.
+Q3.
+By referring back to the supplementary tutorial in the DE Visualization Module, can you construct a volcano plot showcasing the significantly de genes?

 Additionally, students should feel free to explore other visualization methods, including those they may have used in past research experiences and share with the class.

 At the end of this team exercise, students will show how they visualized their differential expression results to the class.